ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Evaluation

-This is a modified version of the Levenshtein string edit distance, where a higher-level token-based edit distance calls an underlying character-based edit distance.
-The computation of that score is outlined below:

-Here, d is the distance, IC is insertion cost, DC is the deletion cost, seq1 and seq2 are the two sequences, and c(A, B) is the cost of replacing A by B. We first turn the formula into a sequence of tokens, with 3 types of tokens:

-\begin{enumerate} \item LogicalSymbol Token(e.g., ``and'', ``or'', ``exists''): c(A,B)=1 if A $!=$ B. \item String Token (e.g., argument name): c(A,B)=LevenshteinStringEditDistance(A,B). \item Variable Token: c(A,B)=0, since variable names can change, and we do not consider any cost for that. \end{enumerate}
+Typed Levenshtein Distance is a modification of Levenshtein string edit distance for formulas, which considers distances between logical symbols, variables and string tokens differentially.
+Figure~\ref{fig:lev} outlines the computation --- here, d is the Typed Levenshtein distance, IC is insertion cost, DC is the deletion cost, seq1 and seq2 are the two sequences, and c(A, B) is the cost of replacing A by B. We consider that each formula can have 3 types of tokens: (1) LogicalSymbol Token (e.g., ``and'', ``or''): c(A,B) = 1 if A $\neq$ B; (2) String Token (e.g., argument name): c(A,B) = LevenshteinStringEditDistance(A,B); (3) Variable Token: c(A,B) = 0, since there should be no cost for changing variable names.